philiagus/parser/README.md

-# !!!
-NOT READY FOR PRODUCTION USE !!!

-# philiagus/validator
+# philiagus/parser
-PHP converter classes for asserting, parsing and converting of inputs.
+PHP classes to assert, convert and parse data.

 ## Why?
-Making sure your inputs are what they should be is one of the core principles of not falling into a hackers trap.
+Making sure your inputs are what they should be is one of the core principles of secure coding.

 Obviously there are more, but we must tackle them one step at a time.

-The basic idea of the converters are, that the developer defines a structure through code and later a set of data is thrown against this validation and conversion structure.
+The basic idea of the parsers is, that the developer defines a structure through code and later throws a set of data against it.
+The parsers make sure, that the data is following the rules of defined in the structure.

+## How?

 A simple example: